 Close your left eye and line up the zero end of the ruler to the middle of your right pupil.
 Open your left eye and close your right.
 Read the measurement that lines up to the middle of your left pupil.
 This is your PD.
 If you measure your own PD, we still recommend using our PD measurement tool to ensure the most accurate measurement for your prescription glasses.

 Once you have your numbers, you may wonder if you are on the right track.
 One way to double check is to make sure you fall somewhere in the typical PD glasses range.
 The average pupillary distance for adults is between 54 and 74 mm.
 For kids, the average is between 41 and 55 mm.
 Remember, these are averages so your number may not fall within these parameters, but should land somewhere between 41 and 80 mm.

-You can look through our site and check out our assortment of Blue Light filtering glasses to help make Digital Eye Strain and blurry vision a thing of the past.
-We offer non-Rx, Rx, readers, and sunglasses in a variety of different frames and colors.
+You can look through our site and check out our assortment of Blue Light filtering glassesto help make Digital Eye Strain (also known as Computer Vision Syndrome), glare, and blurred vision a thing of the past.
+We offer non-prescription glasses, prescription glasses, reading glasses, and sunglasses in a variety of different frames and colors.
 If you have myopia (or nearsightedness) and need glasses to improve your distance vision, you can either wear contact lenses with our non-Rx lenses or you can opt for our prescription glasses.

 Once you learn your PD, you can pick out the pair of glasses you want and then add them to your cart.
 You’ll be prompted to provide your glasses prescription (and PD!) information once you start checking out.
 If you already placed your Rx order you can send us an email at [email protected] with your order number and we’ll make sure to get everything on it’s way.
 We try and make ordering glasses online as easy as possible so feel free to reach out if you still have questions.
 We’re always here to help.
 Contact us today.